LiveRamp/kube_deploy_tools/documentation/setup.md

 EOF
 ```

-Edit deploy.yml to only include the Kubernetes clusters your project will
+Edit deploy.yml to only include the Kubernetes clusters where your project
-deploy to.
+runs e.g. be specific and choose colo and/or AWS.

 For a full list of supported clusters, see
 [examples/projects/deploy.yml](../examples/project/deploy.yml).

 ## Create Kubernetes manifests into kubernetes/

-Use your project's `kubernetes/` directory for storing your Kubernetes manifests.
+Use the `kubernetes/` directory for storing your Kubernetes manifests
+in your project (or Java module).

 File types can either be `.yaml` or `.yaml.erb`, and files may be stored into
 subdirectories.
 For example: